Ninirigal: Character and worship

 The theonym Ninirigal can be translated as "lady of the Irigal," Irigal being the name of a temple dedicated to this goddess which existed in Uruk between the late third and early second millennium BCE.
-She could be referred to as the mother of Kullaba, but her individual character is poorly defined in known sources.
+She could be referred to as the "mother of Kullaba", but her individual character is poorly defined in known sources.

-A goddess named Nin-UNUG who appears in an Early Dynastic zami hymn, which states that she was the tutelary deity of Kullaba (also spelled Kullab), a district of Uruk, is sometimes assumed to be Ninirigal, though this remains uncertain and the reading Ninunug is also considered a possibility.
-If not prefaced by the dingir sign, which functioned as determinative designating names of deities, nin-unug, in this case definitely understood as "the lady of Uruk," was instead an epithet of the incantation goddess Ningirima, as indicated by inscriptions of Lugalzagesi, or Inanna, as attested in a single inscription of Utuhegal.
+A goddess named Nin-UNUG who appears in the Early Dynastic Zame Hymns, which describe her as the tutelary deity of Kullaba (also spelled Kullab), a district of Uruk, is sometimes assumed to be Ninirigal, though this remains uncertain and the reading Ninunug is also considered a possibility.
+If not prefaced by the dingir sign, which functioned as determinative designating names of deities, nin-unug, in this case agreed to mean "the lady of Uruk", was instead an epithet of the incantation goddess Ningirima, as indicated by inscriptions of Lugalzagesi, or Inanna, as attested in a single inscription of Utuhegal.

 Ninirigal received offerings in Nippur in the Ur III period, but she is overall sparsely attested after the Early Dynastic period.